jbryer/EPSY887DataScience/README.md

 Aug-26 | Intro to Data Science; Tools of the Trade Sep-2  | Loading and working with data in R
-Sep-9  | Data Visualizations using a grammar of graphics Sep-16 | Intro to programming in R (e.g. loops, conditional statments, functions, etc.); Object Oriented Programming Sep-23 | Missing Data
+Sep-9  | Data Visualizations using a grammar of graphics Sep-16 | Intro to programming in R
+Sep-23 | Missing Data
 Sep-30 | Analysis of complex surveys
 Oct-7  | Classification and Regression Trees (CART) methods Oct-14 | Propensity Score Analysis
 Oct-21 | Advanced Propensity Score Analysis
-Oct-28 | Presenting Results
+Oct-28 | Preparing and Presenting Results
 Nov-4  | R Package Development
 Nov-11 | TBD
 Nov-18 | TBD